-All farmers and ranchers - from the smallest local-scale farm to the largest industrial operation - are required to pay the checkoff fee if they produce a commodity that has a corresponding federal program.
+All farmers and ranchers-from the smallest local-scale farm to the largest corporate operation-are required to pay the checkoff fee if they produce a commodity that has a corresponding federal program.

 Despite their stated purpose, checkoff programs have repeatedly acted beyond the scope of their statutory mandate.
-Lax oversight by the USDA has resulted in collusive and illegal relationships between checkoff boards and lobbying organizations to influence legislation and government action - despite a broad statutory prohibition against these activities.
+Lax oversight by the U.S. Department of Agriculture (USDA) has resulted in collusive and illegal relationships between checkoff boards and lobbying organizations to influence legislation and government action, despite a broad statutory prohibition against these activities.
 Such lobbying efforts have an anticompetitive effect, benefiting certain producers to the detriment of others, and forcing independent farmers and ranchers to pay into a system that actively works against them.